-Specifically, we looked at the top 40 companies in the CAC (France), DAX (Germany), FTSE (UK), and S&P (USA) stock exchange listings; 147 out of the 160 companies had publicly available codes, which formed the basis of our analysis.
+Specifically, we looked at the top 40 companies in the CAC (France), DAX (Germany), FTSE (UK), NIK (Japan), SGX (Singapore) and S&P (USA) stock exchange listings; 195 out of the 240 companies had publicly available codes, which formed the basis of our analysis.
 We wanted this report to be international in scope.
 At the same time, we are acknowledging that corporate ethics and compliance programs should have reached a substantial level of maturity in these regions due to a preponderance of regulation and stakeholder expectations.

 8 dimensions of code effectiveness

 Our assessment of code effectiveness shows that organizations listed in the S&P 500 Index generally have more effective codes.
-On the other hand, companies in the CAC 40 report the lowest effectiveness in their codes.
+On the other hand, companies listed on Singapore’s STI 30 generally report the lowest effectiveness in their codes.
 There is also a correlation between a firm's size and code effectiveness.
 Larger firms have more effective codes than smaller ones.
 Smaller firms, however, find it easier to adjust the effectiveness of their codes compared to larger organizations.
 Regardless of company size, the eight dimensions listed below provide a valuable framework for developing an effective code of conduct.

 1) Tone from the Top